sufyanshk/sufyanshk.github.io/_pages/about.md

     Graduation photo at IIT Madras.
 </div>

-I enjoy reading Ayn Rand's "The Fountainhead", writing poetry, and listening to music in English, Hindi, Marathi, and Urdu during my free time. **I have graduated with a Masters and PhD in Metallurgical and Materials Engineering from the Indian Institute of Technology (IIT) Madras, and actively seeking full-time roles.
+I enjoy reading Ayn Rand's "The Fountainhead", writing poetry, and listening to music in English, Hindi, Marathi, Tamil and Urdu during my free time.

+**I have experience of working at all 9 Technology Readiness Levels (TRLs).
+I would be happy to present my work to your team and discuss how to leverage Materials Modeling in Discovering, Designing, and Developing Advanced Alloys for some of the most challenging applications.
+I am actively looking for full-time positions that rely on Physical Metallurgy complemented by Computational Materials Engineering/Integrated Computational Materials Engineering (ICME) to optimize products and processes.
 Let me know if you have any opportunity at sufyanshk[at]gmail[dot]com**

 Here's a short video where I was part of IIT Madras' Research Scholars video.
 <div class="row justify-content-sm-center">